GinoPane/PHPolyglot/README.md

 Dictionary Lookup
 -----------------

-There a single endpoint, which can be used in two different forms.
+There is a single endpoint, which can be used in two different forms.

 For a lookup within the same language (get word forms):